Dia de Los Muertos Terlingua, TX

 Well I hope this wasn’t too long winded for you but I have so much I can say about Terlingua.
 My friend Jennifer met me in Terlingua and we talked about maybe making this an annual thing.
 Yes, we loved it that much!

-Now, as 2022 is winding down, I hope you have some great trips planned for the remainder of the year!
-If you haven’t begun planning for 2023, I encourage you to check out a group trip I have scheduled for September 2023: ROMANIA!!!
-You can find more info about that HERE.
+I hope you have some great trips planned for the remainder of the year!
+If you haven’t begun planning for the next year, I encourage you to reach out if you need some travel ideas.
+Please shot me an email or comment below!

 Make this beautiful day count!